spotinst/help/src/docs/ocean-spark/tools-integrations/jdbc.md

 jdbc:ofas://api.spotinst.io/{clusterId}/{appId}?profile=default
 ```

-additional url parameters are token, account and mode,
+additional url parameters are token, account and mode.
-mode is the thrift transport mode and can be 'http' or 'thrift'
+Mode is the thrift transport mode and can be 'http' or 'thrift'.

 ### Spotctl